PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Columns
 	* No longer expand nor fill
 	* Sizing works for both scrolled and normal
-* Setting focus - fixed bug when have tabs, columns, frames that have elements that can get the focus.
+* Setting focus - fixed bug when you have tabs, columns, frames that have elements that can get the focus.
 Setting focus on top-level window
 * InputText elements will now cause rows to expand due to X direction expansion
 * Frame - Trying to set the size but doesn't seem to be setting it correctly
 * Tabs will now expand & fill now (I hope this is OK!!!)